anna-retchi/Adaptive-Speed-Controller/README.md

 The system uses a wireless transmitter to send control signals to a receiver, which processes them and adjusts the motor speed accordingly.
 The LCD displays system status and a speaker provides sound feedback.
 It demonstrates the concept of adaptive speed control using basic embedded systems.

 ## How to Use
-1. Upload the `final_code.ino` to the Arduino Nano.
+1. Upload the `ArduinoCode` to the Arduino Nano.
 2. Connect all components based on the provided circuit diagrams.
 3. Power the system using a 7.4V battery.
 4. Operate the transmitter to control speed.
 5. Observe real-time output on the display and motor behavior.

 ## Files in This Repository
-- `final_code.ino` – Arduino code for receiver side
+- `ArduinoCode` – Arduino code for receiver side
 - `block diagram.png` – Overall system block diagram
 - `receiver circuit.png` – Circuit diagram for receiver module
 - `receiver side.jpg` – Image of the receiver hardware setup